How to Pass a Pentest Retest the First Time (Step-by-Step)

 Failure Mode 5: Fix Applied in Code But Not in Infrastructure

-# Added @PreAuthorize to the actuator endpoints in application config
+# Original finding: Spring Boot Actuator /actuator/env exposed publicly# Developer's code fix (WRONG approach for infrastructure issue):# Added @PreAuthorize to the actuator endpoints in application configmanagement:

 endpoints: